Bjornoid/DirectX12-Level-Renderer/ReadMe.txt

 Level Swapping
-- Press 1 for Farm level (default)
-- Press 2 for Nature level
+- Press F1, select level folder, double click on the GameLevel.txt in the folder

 Music And Sound